cyclic-software/docs/docs/troubleshooting/no-space-left-on-device.md

 ## Build environment limit
 The build environment has 10 GB disk and 10 GB RAM available for temporary use to run installation and build `npm` scripts defined in the repos `package.json`.
 ## Error message
-If your space requirements exceed these amounts, while running the install or step you will see a `No space left on device` error.
+If your space requirements exceed these amounts, while running the installation or step you will see a `No space left on device` error.

 ```code
 fatal: cannot create directory at 'some_large_file.txt': No space left on device